 For the purposes of coming to a decision on such deferrals for those children living in the City of York, the LA has developed a city-wide policy and invited all other admission authorities to take part in joint arrangements.
-Ebor Academy Trust has adopted the City of York Delayed and Deferred Admissions Policy for the purposes of administering requests for deferred entry for 'summer born' children.
-More information on delayed and deferred entry can be found in the City of York Delayed and Deferred Admissions Policy and preferences, and even the number of available places, may differ from year to year, that a deferral does not mean a place at the same school can be allocated one year later.
-It will not be known which school is allocated for an agreed deferral until 16 April in the school year the child turns 5 and the results of the application one year later may result in a different school being allocated.
+Pathfinder Multi Academy Trust has adopted the City of York Delayed and Deferred Admissions Policy for the purposes of administering requests for deferred entry for 'summer born' children.
+More information on delayed and deferred entry can be found in the City of York Delayed and Deferred Admissions Policy.